n-fuse/starting-rule-for-entry-animation/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Serve Build locally to test the issue

+- Navigate to the `dist/example-application-with-new-css-entry-transition` directory
+- Run ```http-server``` within the above directory

 ## Running unit tests